-V.19.
+I.19.
 OTHER CAUSES OF PENALIZATION

 Any grabbing or pushing an official will cause the competitor to be disqualified.
 Striking an official will cause the competitor, coaches(s) or team member(s) to be disqualified and suspended from future NASKA events.
-Disrespecting an official in anyway by a competitor, coach or spectator will result in a penalty, disqualification, and possible suspension form future NASKA events.
+Disrespecting an official in any way by a competitor, coach or spectator will result in a penalty, disqualification, and possible suspension from future NASKA events.

-V.20.
+I.20.
 DISQUALIFICATION